tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_ec2_launch_template.md

 One of either the launch_template_name or launch_template_id must be be provided.

-##### launch_template_id
+`launch_template_id`

-The ID of the EC2 launch_template.
+: The ID of the EC2 launch_template.
 This is in the format of `lt-` followed by 8 or 17 hexadecimal characters.
   This can be passed either as a string or as an `launch_template_id: 'value'` key-value entry in a hash.